EmileTrotignon/blog/printing_and_ocaml.md

 # Printing and OCaml

-Printing values for debugging purposes is often presented as one of the big pain points of the OCaml experience, and I agree with that sentiment.
+Printing values for debugging purposes is often presented as one of the big pains of the OCaml experience, and I agree with that sentiment.
 There is no simple way to print most datatypes, it either requires some external dependecies or writing a bit of code.
-One the proposed solution for this is modular implicits.
-In the post I will argue that while modular implicit would help with printing a lot, they are not sufficient on their own, and it would be possible to improve the printing experience a lot without them.
+One of the proposed solution for this is modular implicits.
+In this post I will argue that while modular implicits would help with printing a lot, they are not sufficient on their own, and it would be possible to improve the printing experience a lot without them.